-Food Facilities – As such there are no famous food facilities available en route Deoria .
+Food Facilities – As such there are no famous food facilities available en route to Deoria.
 You will get some local eateries at Sari Village and 3, 4 eateries at Deoria Tal.

 Petrol Pump – There is no Petrol Pump at Sari Village, you will get Petrol Pump only at Kund which is 7-8km before Ukhimath.
 So have your tank filled at the earliest opportunity you get.

-Network Coverage – At Deoria Tal there is no network available for Airtel and Vodaphone but BSNL and Idea have very low signal instead.
+Network Coverage – At Deoria Tal there is no network available for Airtel and Vodaphone but BSNL and Idea have very low signals instead.

 Final Words about Deoria Tal – We had a great experience at Deoria Tal with our tent and food.
-We prepared food by our self, which is a quite different experience.
-At early morning the view of Chaukhamba Mountain was really memorizing.
-So guys go and visit that place its worth while.
+We prepared food by ourselves, which is a quite different experience.
+In the early morning, the view of Chaukhamba Mountain was really memorizing.
+So guys go and visit that place it’s worthwhile.